Sara, the owner of Landrace Cottage in Carlton Miniott pinged me an email about a last-minute availability in the first week of September (2019).

 I'd caught plenty of smaller fish on the rod on my local club pond, but I wanted to see a proper bend in it...

-The reel would be either a Shakespeare Superteam 35FD or my old but lovely Browning Rotator centrepin (interestingly but irrelevantly, made by JW Young, the maker of the rod), and still the favourite of all my 'pins to fish with - yes, even being that colour..!
+The reel would be either a Shakespeare Superteam 35FD (a really nice reel too, incidentally) or my old but lovely Browning Rotator centrepin (fun fact, it was made by JW Young, the maker of the rod), and still the favourite of all my 'pins to fish with - yes, even being that colour..!

 Today, on The Skylark, it would be the Shakespeare: I didn't know how the lake would fish, and if it turned out that I needed to fish at distance, a fixed spool reel would give me more options.